 - The illnesses that cause dementia don’t spread from person to person.
 You don’t have to worry about ‘catching’ dementia from someone else.

-- Most people who have dementia become ill when they are in their late 60s, 70s, 80s or 90s.
+- Most people who have dementia become ill when they are older, in their 70s, 80s or 90s.

-- Sometimes a person who is younger than 65 gets an illness that causes dementia, but this is less common.
-It is called early-onset or young-onset dementia.
+- Sometimes a person who is younger than 65 gets dementia, but this is less common.
+It is called young-onset dementia.

 - What is dementia?

 - Which illnesses cause dementia?

 - What happens to someone with dementia?

 - Why do people with dementia change so much?

 - Why do simple things become difficult for people with dementia?

 - What does it feel like to have dementia?

 - Can a person with dementia get better?

 - What can I do?